 Katherine de Villiers, Ph.D.

-Prior to her mentor’s seminal discovery in 2019 of hemozoin formation in mice where a particular heme transporter gene (HRG1) had been knocked out, hemozoin biocrystallization was only considered relevant to blood-feeding organisms that lacked heme oxygenase machinery.
-For the past twenty years, Katherine de Villiers has studied the chemistry of heme and hemozoin.
-As a Simons Foundation Pivot Fellow, she hopes to apply this knowledge to better understand the circumstances under which hemozoin formation is/becomes relevant in mammals.
+As a Simons Foundation Pivot Fellow, de Villiers hopes to apply this knowledge to better understand the circumstances under which hemozoin formation becomes relevant in mammals.
 To this end, de Villiers looks forward to gaining expertise in molecular biology and genetics in order to dissect and understand the molecular pathways that function to regulate cellular heme levels.
 At the end of the fellowship, she hopes to understand the lysosomal conditions under which mammalian hemozoin formation is initiated, the impact of hemozoin inhibition on heme homeostasis, and whether there are alternate heme transport mechanisms in the absence of HRG1.
-Directly related to the regulation of heme is iron homeostasis (since iron is the central atom in every heme molecule), and in the future, de Villiers hopes to use her fellowship training to advance the understanding of diseases of excess iron such as African iron overload.
+Directly related to the regulation of heme is iron homeostasis (since iron is the central atom in every heme molecule), and in the future, de Villiers hopes to use her fellowship training to advance the understanding of diseases of excess iron, such as African iron overload.